 drive their parents crazy

 Children with disability are at

-increased risk for child abuse.
+increased risk for non accidental trauma.

 Children with emotional problems are

-at increased risk for child abuse.
+at increased risk for non accidental trauma.

 Children of parents who were abused